-If your dog is a slow eater that loves to graze, you can follow a one meal schedule for feeding by measuring out the full day's portion of food, presenting it to your dog at the morning mealtime you have chosen, then allow them to graze freely throughout the day.
+If your dog is a slow eater that loves to graze, you can follow a one-meal schedule for feeding by measuring out the full day's portion of food, presenting it to your dog at the morning mealtime you have chosen, then allowing them to graze freely throughout the day.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.